SpongePowered/SpongeDocs/source/contributing/docs/layout.rst

 10. Automated translations (eg. Google Translate) are strongly discouraged.
 These often contain serious errors, and are very likely to be rejected.
 11. Page Titles and Section Headings should be plain text, avoiding literal blocks and other formatting.
 12. Code symbols should be capitalised in their original form and have no extra spaces (eg. blockState (a field name) or BlockState (a class name), rather than *block state*).
 They should also be formatted as a literal using double backticks (eg. ``blockState``) in body text.
+13. Lines should have a maximum length of 120 characters.

 ..
 Note::